edwinmanalastas/WhatsHerAt/README.md

-# Twitter Media Bot with Facial Recognition
+# WhatsHerAt X Bot

 ## Project Overview
-This project implements a **Twitter bot** that replies to mentions by:
+This project implements a **X bot** that replies to mentions by:
-- Downloading media (images/videos) from Twitter posts.
+- Downloading media (images/videos) from X/Twitter posts.
 - Performing **facial recognition** on the media using DeepFace to detect gender.
 - Identifying related online profiles (e.g., Instagram) using a face recognition API.
 - Scraping associated web pages to extract **common names** based on detected links.